ArcaneEngineer/ECS-tutorials/part4.md

 This updater function needs at least to have a `transform` and a `motion` component.
 If we found an entity that had an active `transform`, but an inactive `motion`, then this logic could not work.
 For example, a tree just sits at a position, but doesn't move.
 By not giving trees an active `motion` component, we are saying "trees can't move".

-Assuming trees existed in our game, how could we run `updateTransform` for bullets but not for trees?
+Assuming trees existed in our game, how could we run `updateTransform` (literally, _move_) for bullets but not for trees?

 Well.. we'd need to check our component dependencies.
 That is, for each _system_ we try to run, what components does it require to do its work?
 Does this entity `[e]` have those components active?